-Qualification Title Master of Science in Quantity Surveying
+Qualification TitleMaster of Science in Quantity Surveying

 Qualification Abbreviation MSc(QS)

-Minimum Period of Study 1 year full-time or 2 years part-time

-NQF Exit Level Level 9
+NOF Exit Level 9

-NQF Credits Total minimum 180

 The qualifying candidate is competent to identify, evaluate and solve problems within the ambit of the research area, and demonstrates a high level of responsibility and ethics both within the immediate context of the problem, and with regard to society as a whole.
 The candidate is familiar with relevant theoretical material for the area in which s/he is specialising.